Module pl.stringx

 partition (s, ch)

-partition the string using first occurance of a delimiter
+partition the string using first occurrence of a delimiter

 Parameters: